 since 13 April 2023 the new home of Color contrast checker by Polypane.

-This is a web-based contrast checker that only accepts hexadecimal RGB values, but also RGBA and HSLA values.
+This is a web-based contrast checker that not only accepts hexadecimal RGB values, but also RGBA and HSLA values.

 The result of the contrast check is available as a sharable link.